 With over 200 walks to choose from, rescuers will not know where to start looking!

-We did not know anyone on Madeira, so we sent social media messages to family members letting them know which walk we were doing and what time we expected to finish.
+We did not know anyone on Madeira and were staying in an Airbnb, so we sent social media messages to family members letting them know which walk we were doing and what time we expected to finish.

 If at all possible, do not walk alone.

 Join other tourists or join a guided walk.